-H: Stormwater Management for Redevelopment
+I. Stormwater Management for Redevelopment

 - 1. Redevelopment (as applicable to this stormwater Ordinance) means: - a.
-Any construction, alteration, or improvement that disturbs existing impervious area (including demolition and removal of road/parking lot materials down to the erodible sub-base) or expands existing impervious cover by any amount, where the existing land use is commercial, industrial, institutional, governmental, recreational, or multi-family residential.

-- b.
-Any redevelopment activity that results in improvements with no increase in impervious area shall be considered redevelopment activity under this Ordinance. - c.
-Any new impervious area over portions of a site that are currently pervious. - d.
+Any construction, alteration, or improvement that creates a disturbance of existing impervious area (including demolition and removal of road/parking lot materials down to the erodible sub-base) or expands existing impervious cover by any amount, where the existing land use is commercial, industrial, institutional, governmental, recreational, or multi-family residential. - b.
+Any new impervious area over portions of a site that are currently pervious. - c.
 The following activities are not considered redevelopment: - i.
 Interior and exterior building renovation (no change in building footprint). - ii.
 Resurfacing of an existing paved surface (e.g., parking lot, walkway, or roadway). - iii.
-Pavement excavation and patching that is incidental to the primary project purpose, such as replacement of a collapsed storm drain. - iv.
-Landscaping installation and maintenance. - 2.
-Redevelopment applications shall comply with the requirements of Sections C.10 Submission Requirements for Stormwater Management Report and Plans, C.11 General Performance Criteria for Stormwater Management Plans, and C.12 Water Quality Protection. - 3.
-For sites meeting the definition of a redevelopment project and having less than forty (40%) percent existing impervious surface coverage, the stormwater management requirements will be the same as other new development projects.
+Pavement excavation and patching that is incidental to the primary project purpose, such as replacement of a collapsed storm drain. - 2.
+Redevelopment applications shall comply with the requirements of Sections H.17 Submission Requirements for Stormwater Management Report and Plans, H.18 General Performance Criteria for Stormwater Management Plans, and H.19 Water Quality Protection. - 3.
+For sites meeting the definition of a redevelopment project and having less than forty (40%) percent existing impervious surface coverage (based on the area of the property being developed), the stormwater management requirements will be the same as other new development projects.
 The applicant must satisfactorily demonstrate that impervious area is minimized, and Low Impact Development (LID) practices have been implemented on-site to the maximum extent practicable. - 4.
-For sites meeting the definition of a redevelopment project and having more than forty (40%) percent existing impervious surface area, stormwater shall be managed for water quality in accordance with one or more of the following techniques, listed in order of preference: - a.
-Implement measures onsite that result in disconnection or treatment of one hundred (100%) percent of the additional proposed impervious surface area and at least thirty (30%) percent of the existing impervious area and pavement areas, preferably using filtration and/or infiltration practices. - b.
-If resulting in greater overall water quality improvement on the site, implement Low Impact Development practices to the maximum extent practicable to provide treatment of runoff generated from at least forty (40%) percent of the entire developed site area. - c.
+For sites meeting the definition of a redevelopment project and having more than forty (40%) percent existing impervious surface area for the entire property, stormwater shall be managed for water quality in accordance with one or more of the following techniques, listed in order of preference: - a.
+Implement measures onsite that result in disconnection or treatment of fifty (50%) percent of the additional proposed impervious surface area and at least thirty (30%) percent of the existing impervious area and pavement areas, preferably using filtration and/or infiltration practices.

+- b.
+Implement other LID techniques onsite to the maximum extent practicable to provide treatment for at least 50% of the entire site area. - c.
 An alternative plan resulting in greater overall water quality improvement from runoff from the site, as approved by the Planning Board. - 5.
 Off-Site Mitigation: - a.
-In cases where the applicant demonstrates, to the satisfaction of the planning board, that onsite treatment has been implemented to the maximum extent possible or is not feasible, off-site mitigation will be an acceptable alternative if implemented within the same sub-watershed, within the project's drainage area or within the drainage area of the receiving water body.
+In cases where the applicant demonstrates, to the satisfaction of the planning board, that onsite treatment has been implemented to the maximum extent possible or is not feasible, off-site mitigation will be an acceptable alternative if implemented within the same subwatershed, within the project's drainage area or within the drainage area of the receiving water body.
 To comply with local watershed objectives the mitigation site would be preferably situated in the same sub-watershed as the development and impact/benefit the same receiving water. - b.
 Off-site mitigation shall be equivalent to no less than the total area of impervious cover NOT treated on-site. - c.
 An approved off-site location must be identified, the specific management measures identified, and an implementation schedule developed in accordance with planning board review.
 The applicant must also demonstrate that there is no downstream drainage or flooding impacts as a result of not providing on-site management for large storm events. - d.
-A monetary contribution may be allowed by the Planning Board if the funds can be used for water quality mitigation that is at least equal to the impact caused by the development project and the Planning Board determines that it is in the Town's best interest.
+A monetary contribution may be allowed by the Planning Board if the funds can be used for water quality mitigation that is at least equal to the impact caused by the development project and the Planning Board determines that it is in the Town's best interest and meets the intent of this Ordinance.

-I: Stormwater Management Plan and Site Inspections
+J. Stormwater Management Plan and Site Inspections